WFNQ

 WFNQ (106.3 FM; "Frank FM") is a radio station in Nashua, New Hampshire, serving the Manchester area with a classic hits radio format.
 It is owned by Binnie Media.
-The station's studios are located on Church Street in Concord, and its transmitter is located in Merrimack, just west of the Merrimack Premium Outlets.
+The station's studios are on Church Street in Concord, and its transmitter is located in Merrimack, just west of the Merrimack Premium Outlets.

 WFNQ can also be received in the northern portion of the Boston media market.
 The station has FM co-channel interference with Providence-market WWKX past this area.

 WFNQ is the flagship station of a three-station network under the Frank FM branding.
-98.3 WLNH-FM in Laconia (serving the Lakes Region) and 98.7 WBYY in Somersworth (serving the Seacoast Region) share WFNQ's playlist and branding, but have separate commercials.
-Additionally, 99.1 WNNH previously served as a full simulcast of WFNQ for areas north and west of Manchester; it is now an active rock station.
+WLNH-FM (98.3) in Laconia (serving the Lakes Region) and WBYY (98.7) in Somersworth (serving the Seacoast Region) share WFNQ's playlist and branding, but have separate commercials.
+Additionally, WNNH (99.1) in Henniker previously served as a full simulcast of WFNQ for areas north and west of Manchester; it is now an active rock station.